hero media

 Swim with minke whales off Port Douglas

-whales slightly submerged in the water at Port Douglas
+whales in Port Douglas

 The Ribbon Reef region off Port Douglas is the only place in Australia to swim with dwarf minke whales.
 And according to scientist Dr Alastair Birtles it’s one of the longest wildlife interactions with whales on offer.